 Actually, for historical reason, you have to use eeepc for a generic x86 PC, notebook or netbook before (includes) donut-x86 branch.
 Since eclair-x86 branch, eeepc is changed to serve ASUS EeePC family only.
 Do not use it if you are not using an EeePC.

-In short, if you don't know how to choose, use eeepc for donut-x86 branch, and use generic_x86 for eclair-x86 or later branches.
+In short, if you don't know how to choose, use eeepc for donut-x86 branch, and use generic_x86 for eclair-x86 to ics-x86 branches.
+But note generic_x86 is just a base for other targets.
+It doesn't have some advanced features like hardware acceleration.

 If you want to add new target for your x86 device, refer to the article.